zhaben/xrp-genie/README.md

 .env.local
 .env.*.local
 ```
-This keeps all environment-specific and secret config out of your Git history — especially important for XUMM API keys, Web3Auth client IDs, XRPL faucet URLs, and anything else that shouldn't be public.
+This keeps all environment-specific and secret config out of your Git history — especially important for API keys, client IDs, and anything else that shouldn't be public.

 ## 📚 References
 XRPL.org - https://xrpl.org/